 +19.47×4704=0.0254°

 A nearer possibility is RW Ursae Minoris, which flared up as a supernova in 1956.
-If drift is taken away, then the two match almost exactly.
-This could be because it might be a binary with a small drift and might have gone supernova 4700 years ago.
+If drift is removed, the two match almost exactly.
+This could be because it is a binary with a small drift and may have gone supernova 4700 years ago.

 Glaner Braut